codingisliving/cil-nodejs-gql-grpc/README.md

-# cli-nodejs-gql-4
+# cli-nodejs-gql-grpc
-The source code in the fourth tutorial of "How to Implement GraphQL in Microservices Using Node.js" series in https://codingisliving.com
+The source code in the post "Set GraphQL Server as gRPC Client" in https://codingisliving.com

 How to run:
 1. Run `npm i`.